 Undoubtedly many people believe they are gluten intolerant and I am not here to tell them they don’t know their own bodies.
 However, in spite of it being much talked about in the media, I still encounter a lot of confusion around the topic.

-The fact is that foods that are high in the protein, gluten, (primarily wheat, rye and barley) are also high in certain fermentable carbohydrates which we know can cause very similar symptoms to those suffered by gluten intolerance reporters.
+The fact is that foods that are high in the protein, gluten, (primarily wheat, rye and barley) are also high in certain fermentable carbohydrates.
+This group of carbohydrates can cause very similar symptoms to those experienced by people who report a gluten intolerance.
+So, is it the gluten or the fermentable carbohydrates (or FODMAPS) that are the triggers?

 With very few exceptions, such as lactose, it is not possible to test reliably for food intolerances.
 The only way to find out if you are intolerant to something is to: